dincalculator.com / bike / ebike-charging

 A 500 Wh battery requires approximately 0.59 kWh from the wall when accounting for charger efficiency (typically 85%).
 A 750 Wh battery requires approximately 0.88 kWh.

-Is it cheaper to ride an e-bike than drive a car?
+Is it cheaper to ride an e-bike or drive a car?

 Can I charge my e-bike at work?